reallistic/RunTellThat/README.md

 RunTellThat (for Plex)
 ============

+# NOTE: This repo is currently no longer being actively developed.
+However, please leave comments (issues) and questions.
+The more people that are interested the more likely it is I will pick this back up.

 Distributed computing implementation for plex.
 In-depth documentation/explanation including load balancing discussion is [here] (https://docs.google.com/drawings/d/1gv_1zGANUaoiXvKYSVKILGWWNoUYZ9ajWIo3Z76XEps/edit?usp=sharing)

 #Current support: